dmsl/imcf/README.md

 The Source code for the IMCF Laravel PHP web framework following the model–view–controller architectural pattern.
 Lead Developer: Soteris Constantinou.

+### Datasets
+Anonymized measurements from a real residential apartment that comprises of a variety of sensors, submeters and readings.
+These are real datasets of residential data collected by the “Center for Advanced Studies in Adaptive Systems” (CASAS) at Washington State University (http://casas.wsu.edu/datasets/).
+CASAS serves to meet research needs around testing of the technologies using real data through the use of a smart homes environment located on the WSU Pullman campus.
+The real weather forecast dataset was acquired using Weather API on the OpenWeatherMap website and contains ∼ 5 years (2012-2017) of high temporal resolution data based on hourly measurements of various weather attributes, such as temperature, humidity, air pressure, weather description, wind direction and speed (https://openweathermap.org/api).

 Project Leader: Demetris Zeinalipour